-The cons of the current approach are as follows.
-As implemented, it is a computationally intensive process, especially for wide-ranging species, as it uses Markov chain Monte Carlo (MCMC) to estimate model parameters for relative abundance, and then processes large MCMC chains to scale relative abundance to larger aggregate units and generate change estimates.
-While trends can be scaled up to larger aerial units, they cannot be scaled down to smaller ones.
-The analytical stratum is the finest level of resolution, which limits the extent to which variation in trends can be attributed to factors occurring at finer spatial scales (Thogmartin et al. 2004, Bled et al. 2013).
-It does not take full account, or full advantage, of spatial relationships in counts.
+However, though the current approach produces trends that are useful for understanding population status of birds at regional or continental scales the approach has a number of computational and spatial limitations.
+As implemented, it is a computationally intensive process, especially for wide-ranging species.
+This is due to its use of Markov chain Monte Carlo (MCMC) to estimate model parameters for relative abundance, process large MCMC chains to scale relative abundance to larger aggregate units, and generate change estimates.
+Additionally, their coarse resolution limits their ability to provide inference about local variation and processes.
+While trends can be scaled up to larger spatial units, they cannot be scaled down to smaller ones.
+The analytical stratum (i.e., unique combinations of state/province and BCRs) is the finest level of resolution, which limits the extent to which variation in trends can be attributed to processes occurring at finer spatial scales (Thogmartin et al. 2004, Bled et al. 2013).

+Moreover, the current approach does not take full account or advantage of spatial relationships among counts.
 Modeling this structure would facilitate borrowing information across spatial boundaries, allowing more robust trend estimates in places where data are sparse (Waller and Gotway 2004, Blangiardo et al. 2013, Banerjee et al. 2014).
 Indeed, borrowing of information could possibly allow trends to be estimated at spatial scales that are finer than the spatial strata currently used (Thogmartin et al. 2004, Bled et al. 2013).

-Work by Thogmartin et al. (2004), Bled et al. (2013), and Smith et al. (2015) offered spatially-explicit variations of the standard trend analysis approach.
+Previous work by Thogmartin et al. (2004), Bled et al. (2013), and Smith et al. (2015) offered spatially-explicit variations of the standard trend analysis approach for community science data.
 These works were focused on analysis of BBS data, but their approaches are easily related to analysis of CBC data.
-Their approaches contrasted with the standard approach, described above, in the following ways.
-Instead of using the standard strata described above, Thogmartin et al. (2004) assigned count sites to irregular polygons, created by tessellation of BBS route locations.
+Instead of using the pre-defined strata described above, Thogmartin et al. (2004) assigned count sites to irregular polygons, created by tessellation of BBS route locations.
 Bled et al. (2013) assigned routes to cells on a regular grid, with one-degree latitude and longitude spacing.
-All three studies utilized spatially-structured random intercepts (intrinsic conditional autoregressive model, ICAR, Besag et al. 1991) for relative abundance per polygon, grid cell, or stratum.
-Thogmartin et al. (2004) utilized a fixed effect of time per polygon, but that effect did not incorporate spatial structure.
-Bled et al. (2013) and Smith et al. (2015) did not include a fixed effect of time.
-Instead, they estimated relative abundances per year, and then trends were generated as derived parameters, as for the standard analysis.
+All three studies utilized spatially-structured random intercepts ) for relative abundance per polygon, grid cell, or stratum.
+Thogmartin et al. (2004) utilized a fixed effect of time (year) per polygon, but that effect did not incorporate spatial structure.
+Bled et al. (2013) and Smith et al. (2015) estimated relative abundances per year, and then trends were generated as derived parameters, as done in the standard analysis.

-Here, we present another approach for calculating temporal trends in relative abundance, one that takes advantage of the considerable spatial structure in CBC data.
+Here, we present an improved approach for calculating temporal trends in relative abundance, one that takes advantage of the considerable spatial structure in CBC data.
 This approach borrows components from previous ones, incorporates new components that prioritize robust trend estimation at finer spatial scales, and employs a simplified and computationally efficient workflow.
 Similar to Bled et al. (2013), we assigned CBC count sites to cells on a uniform grid that covered North America.
 Like Thogmartin et al. (2004), temporal trends were explicit components of the spatial model.
 In contrast to previous work, effort and year effects were modeled as random slopes with spatial structure, following a spatially varying coefficient (SVC) approach (Gelfand et al. 2003, Finley 2011, Congdon 2014).
 Finally, unlike prior studies using MCMC, we used integrated nested Laplace approximation (INLA) to estimate Bayesian posteriors for model parameters (Lindgren and Rue 2015, Rue et al. 2017), which led to a dramatic decrease in computing time.
-The three goals of this report were to (i) describe an SVC approach to calculating trends in Christmas Bird Count data, (ii) demonstrate the approach using data for the American Robin, and (iii) compare, qualitatively, the results derived from the SVC approach to those derived from standard methods.
+The three goals of this report were to (i) describe an SVC approach to calculating trends in CBC data, (ii) demonstrate the approach using data for the American Robin, and (iii) compare, qualitatively, the results derived from the SVC approach to those derived from standard methods.